jblanken75/OSStepChartAgent/README.md

 ## How to add to other Omniscripts
 - Open an Omniscript and ensure that the Step Chart is enabled.
 - Go to the Setup tab in the Omniscript.
 Find the Element Type to LWC Mapping section.
-Add a new entry and set ElementType to StepChart and Lightning Web Component to Lightning Web Component
+Add a new entry and set ElementType to StepChart and Lightning Web Component to osStepChartAgent or osStepChartAgentWithSteps
+    - Use osStepChartAgentWithSteps if you want to show the steps and osStepChartAgent if you don't want to show the steps
 - Create a new topic in the Omniscript_Assistant agent with the same name as the Omnscript.
 On the topic add whatever logic, actions, RAG, etc that you need to support the Omniscript.
 The example Omniscript just has some basic instructions for a Licensing Scenario.
 - Ensure that the Omniscript has descriptive names for elements and not element names like Text1, Radio1, etc.  The more descriptive names will be assist the agent.